Martin man killed in farming accident

-A Weakley County man was killed in farming accident Wednesday.
+A Weakley County man was killed in a farming accident Wednesday.

 Weakley County Sheriff’s Captain Randall McGowan says 30-year-old Wes McDaniel of Martin was killed Wednesday afternoon around 4:30 when he was bush-hogging a steep hill in a field on Jewell Store Road in Dresden when the tractor flipped over on McDaniel, trapping him.